It’s Q1 and your sales are down, what can you do?

-I faced a similar situation in Q1 2003.
-As VP of Sales of a Canadian pharmaceutical organization we faced the SARS crisis.
+I faced a similar situation in Q1.
+As VP of Sales of a Canadian pharmaceutical organization, we faced the SARS crisis.
 Access to our customers became limited.
 Hospitals and physicians were also limiting sales rep visits.

 Back to basics:

-- All training was cancelled.
+- All training was canceled.
 Trainers were redeployed into the field to help coach sales reps.

 - Sales managers focused on field visits and were in the field four to five days a week.

 - Sales reps found creative ways to see their clients or focus-in on hospitals and physicians they could access.
 Their goal was to focus on making more sales calls.

 These 3 basic steps allowed us to overachieve our sales targets by year-end.
 In the end, the SARS crisis resolved itself.
 In 2009, the economy may take much longer to see an upturn, but the basic principles of redeploying your resources on revenue-generating activities will still apply.

 Sales leadership is about focusing your resources on what will have the biggest impact.